 What I discovered about Bl.
 John Duns Scotus and the Franciscan Intellectual Tradition was much different than what I had read from Milbank’s gang of obscurantists.
 And I suppose at this juncture it is worth noting that my pointed words of RO’s treatment of Scotus should not be used to negate some of the vitally important insights of this theological movement.
 The criticisms they have constructed against the modern/postmodern reality we are currently living are as essential as they are powerful.

 Admittedly, however, it took some time to get used to the distinctively Franciscan flavor of philosophy and theology because I had entrenched myself in the thought of Thomistic scholarship.
-Now that I have come to understand the nature and motivation of the Franciscan intellect, my heart and mind seem to be full once again.
+But, now that I have come to understand, if only even remotely, the nature and motivation of the Franciscan intellect, my heart and mind seem to be full once again.

 The life of the Christian faith is a journey and finding your voice within the Catholic Church is also a path we must not be afraid to travel.
 In many ways, once discovered, the journey is only just beginning.
 My brothers and sisters, be steadfast in your search for that distinctive tradition that helps shape your Catholic voice.
 The treasury of saintly traditions is vast.
 There are the Augustinians, the Benedictines, the Dominicans, the Franciscans, the Salesians, the Carmelites, and the list can go on.
 Search for your Catholic voice until you find it, and your saintly travels toward the beatific vision will be greatly edified.